mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules

 Against this backdrop, we argue that there is a correctable fundamental mismatch between the way LLMs work and the way chemists traditionally synthesize and study small molecules.
-Increasing the “tokenization granularity” down to the corresponding letters is not helpful, and in fact makes the extraction of meaning much more complex and causes generative AI to hallucinate words that don’t exist.
-To bridge this gap, in this paper, we aim to teach computers to speak two complementary languages: one that represents molecular building blocks (i.e., subgraph structures) indicative of specific functions and compatible with automated modular assembly, and another that describes these functions in natural language (Figure~\ref{fig:mCLM_model}).
-Unlike existing approaches that add such knowledge as a post hoc step, we developed a function- and synthesis-aware modular chemical language model (mCLM).
+Reducing tokenization granularity to the level of individual letters is counterproductive, as it complicates meaning extraction and increases the likelihood of generative AI hallucinating words that don’t exist.
+Analogous limitations are inherently linked to atom-based tokenization.
+And as a result, unfortunately, much of the generative AI research for scientific discovery within the computer science community does not extend to hypothesis verification in the physical world.
+To bridge this gap, in this paper, we propose a novel LLM by drawing inspiration from the scientific discovery process itself.
+We aim to develop a science-inspired large language model that follow three principles: (1) ``Observe'' - acquire, represent and integrate knowledge from multiple data modalities; (2) ``Think'' – think critically to generate hypotheses; and (3) ``Propose'' – verify hypotheses through the Physical World.
+We aim to teach computers to speak two complementary languages: one that represents molecular building blocks (i.e., subgraph structures) indicative of specific functions and compatible with automated modular assembly, and another that describes these functions in natural language (Figure~\ref{fig:mCLM_model}).
+Unlike existing approaches that add such knowledge as a post hoc step, we develop a function- and synthesis-aware modular chemical language model (mCLM).